jacobusmmsmit/jacobusmmsmit/README.md

 <h1 align="left">J. Martin M. Smit</h1>
 <h3 align="center"></h3>
-Hello, I'm a Master's student at Oxford, next year I'm joining the
+Hello, I'm a PhD student at the
-<a href="https://ivi.uva.nl/research/socially-intelligent-artificial-systems-group.html">Socially Intelligent Artificial Systems</a> group at the University of Amsterdam as a PhD student.
+<a href="https://ivi.uva.nl/research/socially-intelligent-artificial-systems-group.html">Socially Intelligent Artificial Systems</a> group at the University of Amsterdam.

 * 💻 I'm currently working on